kirubhel/Social_pay_latest/Backend/checkout.readme.md

 ```

 **Customer Experience**:
-- Customer is taken to a secure Social Pay payment page
+- Customer is taken to a secure SocialPay payment page
 - They can select from the payment methods you specified
 - They enter their phone number (if not pre-filled)
 - They complete payment through their chosen provider